ncsurobotics/SW8-Documentation/docs/electrical/sysdesign/batteries.md

 Originally, SW8 used [Turnigy Graphene 4S 10000mAH LiPo Battery Packs](https://hobbyking.com/en_us/turnigy-graphene-professional-10000mah-4s-15c-lipo-pack-w-xt90.html).
 These batteries work well enough, however there are several concerns / potential issues

-1. "Cheap" LiPo makers (such as Turnigy) often use reject cells.
+1. "Cheap" LiPo makers often use reject cells.
 These are usually not safety concerns, but will result in significantly poorer performance than advertised.
-2. Cheap LiPos often over spec their batteries (discharge and charge rate specs).
+There are some indications that these batteries fall in this category.
-3. The cells used in cheaper batteries often change over time in the same product.
+2. The cells used in cheaper batteries often change over time in the same product.
 Thus, it is usually difficult or impossible to get a proper MSDS for the batteries without opening one of the same age up.
 This is a potentially hazardous process and renders the battery useless.
-4. Manuals and information is often hard to find
+3. Manuals and information is often hard to find
-5. Usually, these are soft shell LiPo batteries.
+4. These are soft shell LiPo batteries.
 This is less desirable for our use case as it would provide less protection from moisture in the event of a leak than a hard shell LiPo case.

 For these reasons, as well as the age of the batteries, it was decided to transition to a new set of batteries without these issues.
 The old Turnigy batteries are still kept as a backup set of batteries as they show no signs of concerning wear.